 You are only guilty if you are convicted. ™

-Contact our Milwaukee criminal defense attorneys for a FREE legal advice consultation.
+Contact our Wisconsin criminal defense attorneys for a FREE legal advice consultation.

 How long does a Wisconsin misdemeanor charge stay on your record?